danielgtaylor/nesh/website.md

 nesh -c
 ```

-If you wish to use `nesh` within your own project with `require 'nesh'` (i.e. to embed within your app) you can use the following non-global install instead:
+If you wish to use `nesh` within your own project with `require 'nesh'` (i.e. to embed within your app) you can use the following non-global install instead.
+See Embedding the Interpreter below for more information.

 ```bash
 npm install nesh